Bradford Factor Calculator Explained

 The Bradford Factor score is a simple way of illustrating to employees that frequent short-term absences are more disruptive to an organisation than occasional long-term absences: the higher the ‘score’, the worse the disruption.

 How is the Bradford Factor Calculated?

 You can use our handy Bradford Factor Calculator on the right.

-However, if you prefer to calculate a Bradford Factor Score, here is the manual formula:
+However, if you prefer to calculate the Bradford Factor Score manually, here is the formula:

 - S x S x D=Bradford Factor

 - S is the number of spells of absence of an individual over a given period; and

 - D is the total number of days of absence of the individual over the same period

 Four employees (a, b, c and d) have the same absence duration of 10 days.
 However, their pattern of absence is very different – as is their Bradford Factor.
 The Bradford Factor calculator is designed to give more weight to frequent short-term absence.

 Bradford Factor = 1 x 1 x 10 = 10 points